 Vinyl Plank / Vinyl Tile Flooring Cost

-Vinyl plank floors and vinyl tile floors are definitely a budget-friendly option.
+Vinyl plank floors and vinyl tile floors are budget-friendly options.
 They usually run between $1 and $5 per square foot, before installation.

 And remember: LVP is easier to install than hardwood—meaning the cost to install vinyl plank flooring is cheaper, too.